 Players don’t just use the community to keep tabs on what the other is doing, but also to find solutions to where they are stuck.
 They are also able to monitor which players made a purchase to complete a level in the game and strategize their move accordingly.

 As a matter of fact, the top-grossing games have made social engagement a part of their app.
 Having an opportunity and a platform to connect on, players engage longer and boost their app session length.
-For example, Appa11y uses an activity feed in their app Dice World to better engage with their users and improve the sense of community in hopes of extending their user sessions.
-They interacted with players regularly to provide them with customer support through a dedicated support feed, announce upcoming events, features, game tips, and tricks.
-Activity Feeds further enabled their players to announce to other players that they were available to play a multiplayer session.
+For example, Godzilab uses activity feed in their app Crush Them All to improve player LTV and retention.
+Their community managers interacted with players regularly to provide them with customer support, announce upcoming events, features, game tips, and tricks.
+Activity Feeds further enabled their players to invite others to join their clans, and communicate with each other.

 Basically, players’ engagement in the game is a good predictor for mobile game monetization.
 The longer app sessions allow you to understand how a player interacts with the game, what they expect from it, and how you can make it better.
 It also opens up an opportunity for you to personalize their in-app experience and purchase journeys.